fredrikaverpil/pyside2-windows/README.md

 [Releases](https://github.com/fredrikaverpil/pyside2-windows/releases) contain built PySide2 wheels.

 If you wish to check the wheels produced by e.g. a PR, see the [AppVeyor build history](https://ci.appveyor.com/project/fredrikaverpil/pyside2-windows/history), navigate to a build and download the attached artifacts.
+Note that the artifacts will be deleted after [some time](https://www.appveyor.com/docs/packaging-artifacts/#artifacts-retention-policy).

 ## How does this work?